lljustycell999/Text-Document-Enhancer/README.md

   * cd Text-Document-Enhancer

-5: You NEED to have a virtual environment for this project to work.
-For the sake of convenience with Python, I recommend venv.
-To activate venv, use these commands:

-  *  python3 -m venv venv

-  *  source venv/bin/activate

-6: Install the dependencies in the requirements.txt file in the terminal:
+5: Install the dependencies in the requirements.txt file in the terminal:

   * pip install -r requirements.txt

-7: Run the project in the terminal:
+6: Run the project in the terminal:

   * python run.py